 MSI aim for unsurpassed performance with their top-tier GPUs.
 That’s why news of a new graphics card having just joined those elusive ranks alongside the peerless Lightning Z is worth paying attention to.
-It’s the GTX 1080 Ti Gaming X Trio - a phenomenal card, but one few will ever need.
+It’s the GTX 1080 Ti-based Gaming X Trio - a phenomenal card, but one few will ever need.

 Unsure over your next graphics card upgrade?
 We’ve tested the best graphics cards available right now.